centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

   }
 ```

 When the price list is created, it’s now time to add the actual prices to the products.
-As always, use the id for the pricelist that was returned upon its creation.
+As usual, use the id for the pricelist that was returned upon its creation.
 Here’s an example of how setting the prices work:

 #### Request